 Neve Campbell does an effective job of playing the new 90s virgin slasher heroine.
 Matthew Lillard plays typically over-the-top, although perfectly acceptably for the part at hand.
 The best performance comes from Skeet Ulrich who plays up from under his cowlick with a handsomely dangerous gleam that leaves one uncertain right up until the end as to whether he is the killer or not.
 Credits watchers will be amused by one of the closing credits that comes after the list of thanks, “No thanks at all to the Santa Rosa Educational Board”.
 The Santa Rosa Educational Board at first allowed the film to go ahead using their school as a location and then changed their minds when they found out it was a horror film, forcing the production to relocate to Healdsburg, California.

 There were two lesser sequels Scream 2 (1997) and Scream 3 (2000).
 The same cast repeat their roles and the films play in similarly witty ways with the notion of slasher sequels.
 Wes Craven directs all three and Kevin Williamson scripted the second but not the third.
-Craven, Kevin Williamson and most of the cast returned for the fine Scre4m/Scream 4 (2011).
-The premise was later reworked by Williamson as the tv series Scream: The Series (2015– ).
+Craven, Kevin Williamson and most of the cast returned for the fine Scre4m/Scream 4 (2011), while different directors took over from the later Craven for a fifth and sixth film Scream (2022) and Scream VI (2023).
+The premise was later reworked by Williamson as the tv series Scream: The Series (2015-9).
 David DeCoteau made Final Stab (2001) alias Final Scream/Scream 4, but this is not a sequel and is otherwise unrelated.
-Scream was parodied in both Scary Movie (2000), Shriek If You Know What I Did Last Friday the 13th (2000), Detention (2011) and Fear, Inc. (2016).
+Scream was parodied in Scary Movie (2000), Shriek If You Know What I Did Last Friday the 13th (2000), Detention (2011) and Fear, Inc. (2016).
 Craven also made a cameo directing a parody of Scream in Kevin Smith’s Jay and Silent Bob Strike Back (2001).

-Kevin Williamson’s other films are:– the script for I Know What You Did Last Summer (1997), another in-jokey postmodern slasher; the script for Scream 2 (1997); as creator of the hit non-genre teen tv series Dawson’s Creek (1998-2003); as executive producer of Halloween H20: Twenty Years Later (1998); the script for the wittily self-aware alien body snatchers film The Faculty (1998); as producer of the voodoo film Venom (2005); and as writer/producer/creator of the tv series Glory Days (2002), a rather good smalltown mystery series that was naturally run over by a number of Williamson-esque deconstructions, but that only lasted for ten episodes; the similarly short-lived series Hidden Palms (2007); the tv series The Vampire Diaries (2009-17); the script for Scre4m/Scream 4 (2011); the teenage witches tv series The Secret Circle (2011-2); the serial killer tv series The Following (2013-5); the tv series Stalker (2014-5) about a police unit that hunts stalkers; and the tv series remake of Time After Time (2017– ).
+Kevin Williamson’s other films are:– the script for I Know What You Did Last Summer (1997), another in-jokey postmodern slasher; the script for Scream 2 (1997); as creator of the hit non-genre teen tv series Dawson’s Creek (1998-2003); as executive producer of Halloween H20: Twenty Years Later (1998); the script for the wittily self-aware alien body snatchers film The Faculty (1998); as producer of the voodoo film Venom (2005); and as writer/producer/creator of the tv series Glory Days (2002), a rather good smalltown mystery series that was naturally run over by a number of Williamson-esque deconstructions, but that only lasted for ten episodes; the similarly short-lived series Hidden Palms (2007); the tv series The Vampire Diaries (2009-17); the script for Scre4m/Scream 4 (2011); the teenage witches tv series The Secret Circle (2011-2); the serial killer tv series The Following (2013-5); the tv series Stalker (2014-5) about a police unit that hunts stalkers; the tv series remake of Time After Time (2017); the tv series Tell Me a Story (2018-20) that tells a series of modernised fairytales; and the script for the Covid home invasion film Sick (2022).
 Williamson made his directorial debut (and so far only outing) on the teacher-pupil psycho-thriller Teaching Mrs. Tingle (1999).
 Williamson later reteamed with Wes Craven for the disappointing werewolf film Cursed (2005).